cscart/docs/en/developer_guide/api/entities/product_variations.rst

 Product Variations
 ******************

-:doc:`Variation </user_guide/manage_products/products/product_variations>` is a product that belongs to a variation group.
+:doc:`Variations </user_guide/manage_products/products/product_variations>` are similar products that differ from each other only in one or a few features.
+For example, a T-shirt comes in 3 colors, and each color has 5 sizes.
+That means 15 products.
+If we put these products into a variation group, we will have the ability to switch between their colors and sizes on the storefront.

 A product can belong only to one group at the same time, but it’s easy to change the product’s group.
 If a variation is removed from the group, it becomes a standard product.

-Variations are similar products that differ from each other only in one or a few features.
-For example, a T-shirt comes in 3 colors, and each color has 5 sizes.
-That means 15 products.
-If we want to add switching between these products, we’ll put these products into a variation group that is based on the “Color” and “Size” features.
-Now we have 15 variations, and customers can switch between them on the product page.

 .. contents::
    :backlinks: none